openjs-foundation/cross-project-council/expectations-of-foundation.md

 - Earmarking allowed with flexibility in budgeting for concerns and needs of individual projects
 - Value satisfaction: regular feedback from projects
 - Explicit acknowledgement and documention for the ability of projects to leave the foundation
+- Foundation should document a clear process for trademark usage to enable community not-for-profit efforts